Optimised Fermion-Qubit Encodings for Quantum Simulation with Reduced Transpiled Circuit Depth: Results

 \section{Results}

-This method, and all those it is compared against, have been implemented in the \texttt{ferrmion} software package \cite{michael_williams_de_la_bastida_ucl-ccsferrmion_2025}.
-All source code and input data are available on our \href{https://github.com/UCL-CCS/ferrmion}{GitHub Repository} \emph{https://github.com/UCL-CCS/ferrmion}, together with an interactive notebook to reproduce the below results. qDRIFT circuits were compiled using the \texttt{TN4QA} software package, \cite{mingare_tn4qa_2025}, and transpiled using the \texttt{Qiskit} transpiler \cite{kremer_practical_2025}.
+This method, and all those it is compared against, have been implemented in the \texttt{ferrmion} software package [citation anonymised].
+All source code and input data are available on our \href{https://github.com/UCL-CCS/ferrmion}{GitHub Repository} \emph{https://github.com/UCL-CCS/ferrmion}, together with an interactive notebook to reproduce the below results. qDRIFT circuits were compiled using the \texttt{TN4QA} software package, \cite{mingare_tn4qa_2025}, and transpiled using the \texttt{Qiskit} (2.3.0) transpiler \cite{kremer_practical_2025}.
 Runtime measurements were obtained using a single core of the Apple M3 Pro chip.
-TOPP-HATT code was compiled with rustc 1.84.0 (9fc6b4312 2025-01-07).
+TOPP-HATT code was compiled with rustc 1.95.0-nightly (47611e160 2026-02-12).

-In each case below, we present encodings of the water molecule in the minimal \emph{STO-3G} basis.
-The naive enumeration is shown together with a result obtained by simulated annealing of the Majorana-operator enumeration, which used Pauli-weight as the cost function.
-We demonstrate runtime scaling of our method using a selection of molecules for both the \emph{STO-3G} and \emph{6-31G*} basis sets, to make clear that our method is generally applicable, including beyond the current limitations of available quantum processors.
+In the following section we present distributions of encodings of the water molecule in the minimal \emph{STO-3G} basis.
+The naive enumeration is shown together with results obtained by simulated annealing of the Majorana-operator enumeration, using $W_P$ and $W_{CP}$ as the cost function.

+We demonstrate runtime scaling of our method using a selection of molecules for both the \emph{STO-3G} and \emph{6-31G} basis sets to make clear that our method is generally applicable, including beyond the current limitations of available quantum processors.